bvkatwijk/bvkatwijk.github.io/vault/Blog/Dev - Hugo.md

 Using Hugo, I publish the site into the `/docs` directory and push it, where Github Pages automatically hosts the site for me.

 ### Github Comments
 Comments are available via Github Issues.
 When browsing to a page, if an issue link exists the comments will be displayed under it.
-I followed the strategy outlined in this[blog post by Declaration of VAR](https://decovar.dev/blog/2019/04/19/github-comments-hugo/).
+I followed the strategy outlined in this [blog post by Declaration of VAR](https://decovar.dev/blog/2019/04/19/github-comments-hugo/).
 I added a script to automatically create issues for pages which do not have an issue id linked.